tanaikech/ggsrun/help/README.md

 **So I always create GAS script using the command "exe2".
 When an error occurred, I debug the script using the command "exe1" and the method ``Log()``.
 By this, the developing efficiency becomes high.**

+> Recently, users can use [Stackdriver](https://developers.google.com/apps-script/guides/logging).
+You can also use for this situation.

 <a name="ExecutesGASwithValuesandDownloadsFile"></a>
 ## 4. Executes GAS with Values and Downloads File
 At command ``exe2``, you can execute script and download file, simultaneously.
 So you can download file using ID created in the script.
 This cannot be used for ``exe1`` and ``webapps``.